Skip to content

 • History of obesity: Research shows that obesity can coincide with disordered eating behavior patterns.
 Moreover, pediatric obesity is a risk factor for developing an eating disorder.6

-• Diet culture: Dieting culture can play a role in influencing how people think about their bodies, food, and weight.
+• Diet culture: Diet culture can play a role in influencing how people think about their bodies, food, and weight.
 Societal messages may inadvertently influence eating disorders.

 • History of dieting: Crash or sporadic dieting may increase the risk of developing an eating disorder.

 • Certain sports/recreational activities: There are high rates of eating disorders among athletes.
-This risk appears to be higher in ‘lean’ sports, such as gymnastics or dance, where a “lean” body is believed to provide an advantage for competitors.
+This risk appears to be higher in ‘lean’ sports, such as gymnastics or dance, where a “lean” body is believed to provide an advantage for competitors, sometimes leading to what is known as anorexia athletica.

 • Themes of perfectionism: Perfectionism is a common risk factor in the development of an eating disorder.
 When a person wants to behave “perfectly,” this mindset can cause the infamous all-or-nothing thinking associated with eating disorders.